-Short Answer: You can buy a money order with a debit card at select locations.
-USPS, certain banks, and some grocery and convenience stores accept debit cards for money orders.
-Some locations also allow you to pay for a money order with a credit card, though the transaction will likely be processed as a cash advance.
-Cash advances carry high fees and are generally not recommended.
+Short Answer: You can buy a money order with a debit card at select issuers, including the U.S. Postal Service and some grocery stores and banks.
+Some locations also allow you to pay for a money order with a credit card, though the transaction will likely be processed as a cash advance, which will come with high fees and interest.
+You cannot pay for money orders with things like checks or PayPal transfers.
 For more details on buying a money order with a debit or credit card, see below.

 Can You Buy a Money Order With a Debit Card?

 The most widely accepted payment method for a money order is cash.
 However, many places all allow you to use a debit card to buy a money order, including: